smartmeio/arancino-library/README.md

 ___
 ### hdel
 ##### *int hdel( String key, String field )*
-Removes the specified *field* from the hash stored at *key*. ~If specified *field* that does not exist within this hash, this commands returns 0~.
-If key does not exist, it is treated as an empty hash and this command returns 0.
+Removes the specified *field* from the hash stored at *key*.
+If *field* is specified and it does not exist within this hash, this command returns 0.
+If the key does not exist, it is treated as an empty hash and this command returns 0.
 TODO check if correct

 ##### Parameters
-* **`key`**: the name of the *key* which hold the hash.
+* **`key`**: the name of the *key* which holds the hash.
 * **`field`**: the name of the *field* to delete.

 ##### Return value